tanguychenier/Terminal_3DEngine/README.md

 ## About this

 The projet is a personnal research about PhP in Unix Terminal.
-It print a 3D Cube using Vertex Engine made in PhP Only.
+It print a 3D Cube using Vertex, Rasterize and Edge Engine made in PhP Only.

 ## Current build status